geode-sdk/docs/handbook/vol1/chap1_7.md

 };
 ```

-?> If you don't want to bring Geode namespaces into scope, you can just use `using namespace cocos2d` instead.
+> :info: If you don't want to bring Geode namespaces into scope, you can just use `using namespace cocos2d` instead.

 Now, the label isn't currently a child of any layer, so it won't show up anywhere.
 Let's add it as a child to `MenuLayer`: